negomi/react-burger-menu/README.md

 npm test
 ```

-To run them with a watcher, TDD style, run:
+To run them with a watcher, run:

 ```
-npm run tdd
+npm run test:watch
 ```

 ## Installation